Pediatric rehabilitation services at Lifespan include treatments for speech, language, and communication disorders.

-Expand a section below to learn more about speech-language services at LIfespan.
+Expand any section below to learn more about ways we can help your child.

 Feeding and Swallowing Disorders